derthadams/get-into-berghain/README.md

     git clone https://github.com/derthadams/get-into-berghain.git

-then navigate inside the repository directory and compile the program with
+then navigate inside the repository directory with

+    cd get-into-berghain

+and compile the program with

     make -f Makefile